Universal Translation Services

 Afghanistan is a landlocked country that lies in South Asia.
 It borders Pakistan to the east and south, Iran to the west, Turkmenistan and Uzbekistan to the north, and China and Tajikistan to the northeast.
 Afghanistan has a population of about 38 million.
 The country stretches at an area of nearly 652,860 km sq.
 Kabul is the country’s capital.
 The official language of Afghanistan in Pashto and Dari.

 Afghanistan is geographically a very complex country.
-Most of its territory consists of the desert landscape and tall mountains that stay snow-covered throughout.
-The Afghan population lives in mountain valleys to carry onto the living.
-Many historians believe that the first inhabitants of Afghanistan were Indo-Iranian tribes such as Bactrian nomads.
+Its territory consists of the desert landscape and tall mountains that stay snow-covered throughout.
+The Afghan population lives in mountain valleys to carry on to the living.
+Many historians believe that the first inhabitants of Afghanistan were Indo-Iranian tribes, such as Bactrian nomads.

 They migrated into Central Asia around 2000 BC.
-After this migration, they spread out all over central Asia, mainly in Afghanistan.
+After this migration, they spread throughout central Asia, mainly in Afghanistan.
 They became known as Kushans.
 In 100 AD, Kushans converted to Buddhism and spread throughout China, India, and Indonesia.

 Afghan People

 The Afghan people have a long and rich history.
 They are proud people who have faced many challenges, including invasions and occupation by foreign powers.
-The Afghan people are also resilient people who have rebuilt their country after each conflict.
-Today, the Afghan people face many challenges, but they remain proud and determined people.
+The Afghan people are also resilient and rebuilt their country after each conflict.
+Today, the Afghan people face many challenges but remain proud and determined.

 One of the biggest challenges the Afghan people face today is the ongoing conflict in their country.
 For over 40 years, Afghanistan has been embroiled in battle, first with the Soviet Union and then with the Taliban.
-This has had a devastating effect on the Afghan people, with millions of people being killed or displaced.
+This has devastated the Afghan people, with millions killed or displaced.
 The conflict has also destroyed much of the country’s infrastructure, making it difficult for the Afghan people to rebuild their lives.

 The Afghan people also face discrimination and violence.
 Due to their ethnic and religious background, the Afghan people are often the target of discrimination and violence.
 This is especially true for Afghan women, who often face discrimination and violence within their own families and from the wider community.